 Wills and Estates

 A Will is a testamentary instrument that expresses, among other things, your wishes on how you wish to divide your estate upon your death.
-Without a will, you leave your family with no means of determining what to do with your money and property.
+Without a will, you leave your family without any instructions on what to do with your money and property.
 When preparing to do a will, there are several important considerations.

 When making a Will, you will need to carefully consider how you want your property divided.
 Clear and simple instructions are best, to avoid ambiguity and the potential for your wishes not to be fulfilled.
 The most common scenario is an individual with a spouse and children, where the testator leaves the entirety of their estate to their spouse and if their spouse passes away first, then the estate is divided among the children.
 While this is the most typical situation, a Will can be tailored to your specific needs.